Juju: Practices

 Juju is a folk magic in West Africa; within juju, a variety of concepts exist.
 Juju charms and spells can be used to inflict either bad or good juju.
-According to some authors, "It is neither good nor bad, but it may be used for constructive purposes as well as for nefarious deeds."
-Juju charms can at times employ Arabic texts written by Islamic religious leaders.
 A "juju man" is any man vetted by local traditions and well versed in traditional spiritual medicines.
+The word Juju is used in the West African Diaspora to describe all forms of charms made in African Diaspora Religions and African Traditional Religions.